-Out of the box, WordPress is a pretty flexed CMS platform and can do many things.
+WordPress is a pretty flexed CMS platform and can do many things out of the box.
 However, often you’ll find that it is not enough.

 Plugins are a great way to extend the functionality of WordPress and get more out of it.

-Exactly like WordPress, these plugins are well built but they are not perfect.
-Code snippets can be hooked to the plugin’s PHP files and make it better by performing the desired actions for us.
+Exactly like WordPress, these plugins are well built, but they are not perfect.
+Code snippets can be hooked to the plugin’s PHP files and improved by performing the desired actions.

 During your WordPress journey, you’ll run into tutorials that require you to use code snippets and paste them into the